Before you come out to your family, read this part.

 - Doing well in school means

 - jobs with more money

-- Just make sure you keep your research materials where they won’t be seen by your parents.
+- If you are not out, make sure you keep your research materials and history where they will not be seen by others.

-- You should spend some time deciding on your name.
-Read my section on that.
+- You should spend some time choosing a name.

-- If you want long hair after transition, start growing it out all one length.
+- If you want long hair later, start growing it out all one length now.

-- If you want short hair slowly get it cut in shorter styles over time.
+- If you want short hair, slowly get it cut in shorter styles over time.
 It might help to let your family know you are going to cut it.

 - Some styles and colors may make your family ask questions before you are ready to come out.

 - Take good care of it.
-Moisturize and use lots of sunscreen, and avoid the sun.
-Wash your face twice a day and exfoliate.
-You’ll thank me later.
+Use lots of lotion and sunscreen, and avoid the sun.
+Wash your face twice a day.
+You will thank me later.

 - It is much better to take hormones with your family’s knowledge and consent.